19 Earthy Modern Living Room Decor Ideas for Soft Warmth

 - Consider terracotta floor tiles just around a fireplace or in an entry alcove rather than wall-to-wall

-Best for: neutral living rooms needing warmth without painting walls or major renovations
+Best for: renters and neutral living rooms needing warmth without painting walls or major renovations

 What this gives you: ancient warmth that feels thoroughly current through restrained use